Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification

 \section{Introduction}

 In many machine learning tasks, an instance can have several labels.
 The task of predicting multiple labels is known as multi-label classification (MLC).
-MLC is common in domains like vision \cite{wang2016cnn}, natural language \cite{chang2019x}, biology \cite{yu2013protein}.
+MLC is common in domains like computer vision \cite{wang2016cnn}, natural language processing \cite{chang2019x} and biology \cite{yu2013protein}.
 Unlike the single-label scenario, label correlations are more important in MLC.
-Early works capture the correlations through classifier chains \cite{read2009classifier}, bayesian inference \cite{zhang2007ml}, and dimensionality reduction \cite{bhatia2015sparse}.
+Early works capture the correlations through classifier chains \cite{read2009classifier}, Bayesian inference \cite{zhang2007ml}, and dimensionality reduction \cite{bhatia2015sparse}.

-Boosted by the huge capacity of neural networks (NN), many previous methods can be improved by their neural extensions.
-For example, classifier chains can be naturally enhanced by RNN \cite{wang2016cnn}.
-The non-linearity of NN alleviates the design complexity of feature mapping and many deep models can therefore focus on the loss function, feature-label and label-label correlation modeling.
+Thanks to the huge capacity of neural networks (NN), many previous methods can be improved by their neural extensions.
+For example, classifier chains can be naturally enhanced by recurrent neural networks (RNN) \cite{wang2016cnn}.
+The non-linearity of NN alleviates the complex design of feature mapping and many deep models can therefore focus on the loss function, feature-label and label-label correlation modeling.